Visiblink/CanadianRetailers/README.md

 # Canadian Retailers
-A list of Canadian-owned/operated retailers
+A list of Canadian-owned/operated retailers.
-Submit additions and corrections as pull requests
+Submit additions and corrections as pull requests.
+Please include the retailer's name and URL.

 ## Groceries
 Bulk Barn